MicrosoftDocs/powerbi-docs/powerbi-docs/developer/projects/projects-overview.md

 ## Open a Power BI Project

-You can open Power BI Desktop from the Power BI Project folder either by opening the .pbip file or the [.pbir](./projects-report.md#definitionpbir) file in the report folder.
-Both options open the report for editing, and the dataset (if there's a relative reference to a dataset).
+You can open Power BI Desktop from the Power BI Project folder either by opening the **[.pbip](#project-namepbip)** file or the **[.pbir](./projects-report.md#definitionpbir)** file in the report folder.
+Both options open the report for editing, and the dataset, if there's a relative reference to a dataset.

 You can save multiple reports and datasets to the same folder.
 Having a separate .pbip file for each report isn't required because you can open each report directly from the .pbir within the report folder.